 1. The institution has sufficient numbers and continuity of faculty members to carry out both the classroom and the non-classroom roles of faculty, including oversight of the curriculum and expectations for student performance; establishment of academic credentials for instructional staff; involvement in assessment of student learning.

-2. All instructors are appropriately credentialed, including those in dual credit, contractual, and consortial programs.
+2. All instructors are appropriately qualified, including those in dual credit, contractual, and consortial programs.

 3. Instructors are evaluated regularly in accordance with established institutional policies and procedures.